mehackit/sonic-pi-workshop/_exercises/01-introduction/01-introduction.md

 {% include player.html filepath="/audio/amen.mp3" %}

 Sonic Pi is all about exploring.
-There is no mistakes, there's only discoveries.
+There are no mistakes, there's only discoveries.
 And most of all, it's about having fun.
 So remember this: have fun, explore and hack away!

 ## Open Sonic Pi